Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 There will be message showing the size of the whole plot.

-Finally, the four size arguments are more important when there are a list of heatmaps, which will be introduced later.
+These four arguments are more important when adjust the size in a list of heatmaps (see Section
+\@ref(size-of-heatmaps)).

-## Plot the heatmap
+## Plot the heatmap {plot-the-heatmap}

 `Heatmap()` function actually is only a constructor, which means it only puts all the data and configurations into the object in the `Heatmap` class.
-The clustering will only be performed after the `draw()` method is called.
+The clustering will only be performed when the `draw()` method is called.
 Under interactive mode (e.g. the interactive R terminal where you can type your R code line by line), directly calling `Heatmap()` without returning to any object prints the object and the print method (or the S4 `show()` method) for the `Heatmap` class object calls `draw()` internally.
-So if you type `Heatmap(...)` in your R terminal, it looks like it is a plotting function like `plot()`, you need to be aware of that it is actually not and in the following cases you will see nothing plotted.
+So if you type `Heatmap(...)` in your R terminal, it looks like it is a plotting function like `plot()`, you need to be aware of that it is actually not true and in the following cases you might see nothing plotted.

 - you put `Heatmap(...)` inside a function,
 - you put `Heatmap(...)` in a code chunk like `for` or `if-else`